 - Demonstrating scientific principles falls within Mr. Masters scope of employment, and

 - Mr. Masters conducted the science experiment negligently.

 State governments generally have the right to claim "sovereign immunity" from lawsuits.
 This means that a state -- including its public school districts and universities -- can only be sued if it consents.

 NRS 41.032 is Nevada's waiver of sovereign immunity law.
-Under NRS 41.032, Nevada consents to being sued by its citizens for the negligence of its employees.
+Under NRS 41.032, Nevada consents to be sued by its citizens for the negligence of its employees.

 Public universities covered by Nevada's sovereign immunity waiver include (without limitation):